#1 Alternative to Meta Workplace.

 You can find the advantages and disadvantages in our overview of internal communication tools.

-Step 5: Measure and optimize
+Step 5: Measure and optimise

 Remember step one?
 You can use the same questionnaire for the status quo survey again after implementing your internal communication improvement project.
 Your progress and new potential for improvement will become apparent at this point.